The Economic Indicators The Fed Is Watching

 - The dollar will likely weaken as investment capital goes elsewhere in search for higher yield.

-GDP (Gross Domestic Product):
+GDP (Gross Domestic Product)

-During their last meeting, the Fed put out the following statement indicating solid growth:
+During its last meeting, the Fed put out the following statement indicating solid growth:

 The advance estimate of the 2016 annual GDP came in at 1.6% level.
-The 4th quarter recorded a 1.9% growth rate, far lower than the 3.5% GDP number in the 3rd quarter of 2016.
+The fourth quarter recorded a 1.9% growth rate, far lower than the 3.5% GDP number in the third quarter of 2016.

 Since the Fed hike last year was largely based on growth and possible inflation, we must be watchful for any changes in GDP expectations by the FOMC.